Back to Blog

 The operator-side work for launching Human Add AI takes about thirty minutes spread across two business days.
 Day one, the operator fills out the onboarding form, which captures business hours, service area, the vertical-specific intake questions a real receptionist would ask, the booking calendar URL, the people who should get SMS alerts, and the on-call dispatcher rotation if applicable.
 The form is structured so the answers map directly to the agent script that gets built next.

 Between day one and day two, the Human Add AI team does the heavy lifting.
-They convert the intake answers into a custom AI receptionist script, run the script through three test conversations on the demo line to validate the agent handles real-world flow correctly, tune the voice to match the requested tone (warm, professional, or efficient), and send the operator three recorded sample calls to listen to.
-The operator listens to the samples, requests any adjustments, and approves the build.
+They convert the intake answers into a custom AI receptionist script, tune the voice to match the requested tone (warm, professional, or efficient), and send the build back for review.
+The operator requests any adjustments and approves it.
+If you want to hear what the production agent sounds like before any of that starts, call the demo line at (617) 812-5251 from any phone and run a real scenario through it yourself.

 Day two, the operator does the forwarding step.
 The help center provides carrier-specific instructions for Verizon, AT and T, T-Mobile, Spectrum, Comcast, RingCentral, OpenPhone, Grasshopper, Vonage, 8x8, and Dialpad.
 Forwarding is a five-minute task on most carriers, and the help center includes screenshots for each step.
-Once the forward is active, the AI receptionist is live and answering every incoming call in two rings.
+Once the forward is active, the AI receptionist is live and answering every incoming call.

 Week one post-launch is the tuning week.
 The Human Add AI team monitors a random sample of real calls each morning, listens for any awkward phrasing or wrong-routing decisions, and adjusts the agent in place.
-By the end of week one, the agent is dialed in and the operator stops needing to think about the phone at all.
-The dashboard shows recovered-revenue numbers, booking conversion rates, and the SMS log so the operator can see exactly what the platform is doing.
+That first week of edits is where most of the quality comes from, and on a done-for-you plan it is our job rather than the operator's.
+The dashboard shows the call log, booking conversion, and the SMS log so the operator can see exactly what the platform is doing.

 The questions worth asking before you switch